Alberto Riveron

-Alberto Riveron (born June 5, 1960) is a Cuban-American former American football official and was the Senior Vice President of Officiating of the National Football League (NFL) from 2017 to 2021.
+Alberto Riveron (born June 5, 1960) is a Cuban-American former American football official and was the senior vice president of officiating of the National Football League (NFL) from 2017 to 2021.

 Early life

 Alberto Riverón was born in Cuba in 1960.
 His father, also named Alberto, fled to the United States in 1963.
-At the age of 5½ Riverón emigrated to the United States with his mother, Irene Valdés, on a Freedom Flight.
+At the age of 5½ Riveron emigrated to the United States with his mother, Irene Valdés, on a Freedom Flight.
 Although they divorced his parents lived close to each other in northwest Miami.
 He grew up playing baseball, basketball and football, and he was quarterback of his high school team.

 His interest in officiating began in 1977 when he was invited to attend a football officials' clinic.
 After six weeks of training he began officiating in Pop Warner, taking up to six games a day.
 He moved onto high school games and by 1990 was officiating in college games.
 He started in the now-defunct Southern Independent Collegiate Officials Association, which included teams such as Miami and Notre Dame.
-In 1993 Riverón joined the Big East Conference officiating for six years as a field judge and a side judge.
-In 2000 Riverón moved to Conference USA, and spent the next three years working as a referee.
+In 1993 Riveron joined the Big East Conference officiating for six years as a field judge and a side judge.
+In 2000 Riveron moved to Conference USA, and spent the next three years working as a referee.
 His supervisor was veteran official Gerald Austin, who recommended him for the now defunct NFL Europe.
-For two years Riverón would officiate for ten days in Europe.
+For two years Riveron would officiate for ten days in Europe.

 Officiating career

-In 2004 the National Football League (NFL) hired Riverón as a side judge.
+In 2004 the National Football League (NFL) hired Riveron as a side judge.
 Mike Pereira, the NFL's vice president for officiating, said "You can't teach the confidence and decisiveness with which he does things."
 He was the first Hispanic to officiate the NFL.
 Before every game he dedicates over 35 hours watching footage, studying the rules and meeting with his crew.
 He also spends hours in the gym to keep his fitness up.

 He was promoted to head referee (crew chief) in April 2008 following the retirements of Austin and Larry Nemmers.
 He changed how his name is listed in order to connect more with his heritage.
 Previously listed as Al Riveron he now uses Alberto.

 Riveron was the crew chief for the 2011 AFC Championship game between the Baltimore Ravens and the New England Patriots, and was the alternate referee of Super Bowl XLVI.

 Officiating executive

-On February 19, 2013, Riveron was promoted to the league's Senior Director of Officiating, a newly created position as a second-in-command under the league's former Vice President of Officiating, Dean Blandino.
-On 10 May 2017, he was named Senior Vice President of Officiating.
+On February 19, 2013, Riveron was promoted to the league's Senior Director of Officiating, a newly created position as a second-in-command under the league's former vice president of officiating, Dean Blandino.
+On 10 May 2017, he was named senior vice president of officiating.
 Despite a shaky start the NFL announced that it would retain Riveron as its senior vice president of officiating for the 2018 season.